Russian gas in Germany: A complicated 50-year relationship | DW | 09.03.2022

 Over the past decade, Germany has continued to import gas from Russia at historically high volumes.
 However, the trade relationship has come under increasing pressure, mostly due to geopolitical concerns expressed predominantly by the US about reliance on Russian gas at a time when the country has shown aggression to its neighbors, including Ukraine and Georgia.

-Nord Stream 2, a planned second Baltic Sea pipeline which would have significantly increased the direct supply of gas from Russia to Germany, became a central focus of US concerns.
+Nord Stream 2, a planned second Baltic Sea pipeline that would have significantly increased the direct supply of gas from Russia to Germany, became a central focus of US concerns.

 However, despite clear opposition from the US, the pipeline was completed and could have been eventually certified for gas delivery had it not been for the invasion of Ukraine.
 In the end, that invasion was what forced the German government to indefinitely postpone approval of the pipeline.